Nefsen402/destam-dom/doc.md

 `
 ```

 It uses similar syntax for setting any other property, except we leave the propery name blank.
-Property spreading is especially useful for custom elements.
+Property spreading is especially useful for custom components.

 ## Children prop